The Song of Wandering Aengus: Meaning and inspiration

 Yeats later said that "the poem was suggested to me by a Greek folk song; but the folk belief of Greece is very like that of Ireland, and I certainly thought, when I wrote it, of Ireland, and of the spirits that are in Ireland."
 At least one scholar has pointed to the Greek folk song "The Fruit of the Apple Tree" as the likely source of Yeats' inspiration.
-That song was included in a volume of Greek poetry translated by Lucy Garnett, which Yeats had written a review of in 1896.
+That song was included in a volume of Greek poetry translated by Lucy Garnett, of which Yeats had written a review in 1896.

 It has been claimed that the poem's story is based on the Irish god Aengus, and specifically the story of the "Dream of Aengus", which had first appeared in the 8th century, in which Aengus falls in love with a woman whom he sees only in his dreams.

 The poem has also been compared to the aisling genre of Irish poetry, in which a magical woman appears who represents the country of Ireland.

 Cultural references

-Both "The silver apples of the moon" and "The golden apples of the sun" have inspired the names of various bands (including the Silver Apples), albums (including Morton Subotnick's Silver Apples of the Moon), books (including Ray Bradbury's anthology The Golden Apples of the Sun and Eudora Welty's The Golden Apples) and films.
+The phrases "the silver apples of the moon" and "the golden apples of the sun" have both inspired the names of various bands (including the Silver Apples), albums (including Silver Apples of the Moon by Morton Subotnick), books (including The Golden Apples of the Sun by Ray Bradbury and The Golden Apples by Eudora Welty) and films.

-In the 2002 episode "Rogue Planet" of the TV series Star Trek: Enterprise, a member of a shape-shifting, telepathic alien species takes the form of a young woman to communicate with Captain Jonathan Archer, based on Archer's own childhood memories of hearing "The Song of Wandering Aengus".
-Part of the poem was also recited in the 2015 episode "No Room at the Inn" of the TV series The Leftovers.
+In the 2002 episode "Rogue Planet" of the TV series Star Trek: Enterprise, a member of a shape-shifting, telepathic alien species takes the form of a young woman to communicate with Captain Jonathan Archer, based on Archer's own childhood memories of hearing the poem.

-In the 1995 film The Bridges of Madison County, when going for a walk after supper Robert Kincaid (Clint Eastwood) quotes the lines "The silver apples of the moon" and "The golden apples of the sun."
-Francesca Johnson (Meryl Streep) replies, "Yeats."
-Clint Eastwood's character talks about the themes of the poem and references his own Irish heritage.
-Later that night, she is alone on the porch reading Yeats' book of poems.
-Inspired, Francesca writes a note and drives to post it on Roseman bridge for Robert to find the next day.
-The note asks him for supper and quotes another line, "While white moths are on the wing."
+The poem is also referenced in the 1992 novel The Bridges of Madison County and its 1995 film adaptation, as well as in The Leftovers episode "No Room at the Inn" (2015).